Stafford's Weathervane Restaurant - Much More Than a Mill

 Before the turn of the century, local farmers delivered grain to a four-story grist mill operated at this site on the banks of the Pine River.

-Schooners docked conveniently to load on the flour which was then transported to other harbors along the Great Lakes.
+Schooners docked conveniently to load on the flour which was then transported to other Great Lakes harbors.
 During the post-war years, when men and materials were once more available for civilian projects, Charlevoix realtor Earl Young acquired the mill and transformed it into a restaurant.
 The top two floors were eliminated and the new roof was fashioned after the curve of a gull’s wing.
 The building was faced with limestone and trimmed with Onaway stone from the local quarry.
 Young filled it with nautical memorabilia, some of which can still be seen throughout the restaurant today.

 Characteristic of Young’s imaginative stone work is the glacial boulder fireplace built in the restaurant’s main dining room.
 Found by Young in the Charlevoix area, the 9-ton key stone resembles the northern part of Michigan’s lower peninsula.
 The meteorite lying at the hearth is only a quarter of the keystone’s size, but it weighs about the same.